-David Olson is a nationally-recognized American Culinary Federation (ACF) Chef, television personality and social network influencer, award-winning recipe developer, livefire grill master, international adventurer-extraordinaire, and the creator behind, "LiveFire Republic" and "A Bachelor and His Grill."
+David Olson is a nationally-recognized American Culinary Federation (ACF) Chef, television personality and social network influencer, award-winning recipe developer, livefire grill master, international adventurer-extraordinaire, and the creator behind "LiveFire Republic."
 David has an attentive audience of more than two million households weekly via traditional media and event appearances, brand ambassadorship, his blog and various social media channels.
-He is featured annually in numerous live television segments and radio interviews, while his recipes and creative content continue to be shared across the web and in print publications from sea to shining seaVISIT LIFEFIREREPUBLIC.COM
+He is featured annually in numerous live television segments and radio interviews, while his recipes and creative content continue to be shared across the web and in print publications from sea to shining seaVISIT LIVEFIREREPUBLIC.COM

 • 6 ears of corn on the cob, chopped into medallions and par-boiled

 • 3 dozen baby potatoes, sliced hasselback-style and par-boiled